3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 - **sensor_noise**: This metric presents statistics on the noise characteristics for the sensors.
 The important fields of the associated message are:

-  - **average_std_error**: The standard deviation of all the sensor measurements over 1s.
+  - **average_std_error**: The standard deviation of all the sensor measurements over a 1 second window.

-  - **max_std_error**: The maximum deviation of all the sensor measurements over 1s.
+  - **max_std_error**: The maximum deviation of all the sensor measurements over a 1 second window.

   - **angle_max_error**: The angle at which the maximum deviation occurred.

-  - **percent_of_sigma**: Signed distance from the value of the average_std_error to the 1sigma level set of the pdf.
+  - **percent_of_sigma**: Signed distance from the value of the average_std_error to the 1-sigma level set of the pdf.

   - **p_value**: The p-value of the sensor noise consistency test.

-  - **reject_model**: A boolean indicating if the sensor noise specs are consistent with the observed noise.
+  - **reject_model**: A boolean indicating that the sensor noise statistics are not consistent with the observed noise.

 .. important::
   Currently, the expected sensor measurement covariance for 2D laserscans is 1m.
-This will be configurable in future versions of the RDM.

 Signal Health
 -------------

-The signal health module is responsible for monitoring the health of the various signals between the various sub-systems like timeouts, bounds on signals and rates, NaNs, incorrect sizes etc...
-If critical signals expected by the RAM are not healthy, the RAM may crash which may lead to collisions.
+The signal health module is responsible for monitoring signals between the various sub-systems for issues including timeouts, bounds on signals and rates, NaNs, and incorrect sizes.
+If critical signals expected by the RAM are not healthy, the RAM may fail.
+This could lead to collisions.

 The associated metric is published at 1hz, and is an aggregate of the signal data received over that period.